ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 document does not specify how to choose an appropriate minimum batch size, but an appropriate value may be determined from the differential privacy ({{dp}}) parameters in use, if any.

-If batches will be collected more than once, it is possible that some invalid reports could be accepted and successfully aggregated into the first collection, but be rejected with a subsequent aggregation parameter.
-This could reduce the number of successfully aggregated reports below the minimum batch size, and make the batch uncollectable with that aggregation parameter, as described in
-{{batch-size}}.
-This constitutes an efficient denial of service vector for a Sybil attacker.
-In deployments that will collect batches more than once, the actual batch sizes, as determined by the Leader or Collector (depending on query type) SHOULD be greater than the minimum batch size to allow for later rejection of some number of invalid reports.

 ### Task Configuration Agreement and Consistency